 Pentest professionals with expert skillsets

-Our ethical hackers systematically attempt to penetrate a computer system, application or environment commissioned by its owners, you – and, most importantly, with your permission – to tests measure the distribution and severity of your vulnerabilities and their exploitability.
+Our pentesters or ethical hackers systematically attempt to penetrate a computer system, application or environment commissioned by its owners, you – and, most importantly, with your permission – to tests measure the distribution and severity of your vulnerabilities and their exploitability.
 Our ethical hackers use the same skills, methods and techniques to carry out a penetration test as their unethical counterparts.

-Security Infrastructure
+Types of Security Infrastructure

 We evaluate the security of your IT infrastructure and critical assets by performing attacks from external and internal threats.

-External pentest: We try to penetrate the environment from the outside with a range of IP addresses.
+- External pentest: We try to penetrate the environment from the outside with a range of IP addresses.
 This way we can assess the security of your externally facing systems such as websites, email infrastructure, VPN endpoints…

-Application penetration test: We test the security of any or all applications and websites that you have.
+- Application penetration test: We test the security of any or all applications and websites that you have.
 We’ll look for vulnerabilities and investigate how far an attacker can penetrate the application.
 This includes web applications, web services and mobile apps.

 Manual vs. automated pentesting